From Once Upon a Time In America (1984) to Taxi Driver (1976), we rank the best Robert De Niro movies.

 Early in his acting career, De Niro got the chance to work with director Brian de Palma in three films.
-It was said that the salary for each of his roles was 50 dollars.
-Couple of decades later, he played Al Capone, an extended cameo role in Palma’s The Untouchables.
-He was paid 2 million dollars!
-Such was the extraordinary and electrifying rise of De Niro.
+His salary for each role was believed to be 50 dollars.
+A couple of decades later, he played Al Capone, an extended cameo role in Palma’s The Untouchables.
+Guess what he was paid?
+2 million dollars!
+Such was the extraordinary rise of De Niro.
 From the mid-1990s, the actor was in too many mediocre films, and later in downright bad films like Dirty Grandpa.
 But that brilliant cameo in Joker and a moving performance in The Irishman show the great actor has still got it in him.
-So, here goes my ranking of 20 best Robert De Niro performances.
-From Jimmy Conway To Travis Bickle, there are too many to choose from:
+Quickly then, here goes my ranking of the 20 best Robert De Niro movies/performances:

 20. The Last Tycoon (1976)